American in eastern Ghouta describes 'constant bombardment'

-An American woman living in eastern Ghouta, the besieged suburb of Damascus, Syria, described eight days of “constant bombardment” in an interview with NBC News at her home on Tuesday.
+An American woman living in a besieged suburb of Damascus, Syria, described eight days of “constant bombardment” in an interview with NBC News at her home on Tuesday.

-Bombing and artillery fire has not stopped, she said, despite Russia’s promise to implement a daily five-hour cease-fire starting Tuesday to allow aid deliveries.
+Bombing and artillery fire has not stopped in eastern Ghouta, she said, despite Russia’s promise to implement a daily five-hour cease-fire starting Tuesday to allow aid deliveries.

 “We’re supposed to be in a cease-fire, and there’s still bombing and artillery,” she said, as explosions rang out in the background.